stojsavljevic/graphql-spring-examples/graphql-dgs/README.md

 * `@DgsData` methods (field resolvers) can't be used with `@Secured("ROLE_USER")` because authentication is not found when using WebSocket subscriptions.
 [GitHub Issue](https://github.com/Netflix/dgs-framework/issues/458)
 * No support for Bearer token authentication for subscriptions [GitHub Issue](https://github.com/Netflix/dgs-framework/issues/450).
+* No support for java records as inputs: [GitHub Issue](https://github.com/Netflix/dgs-framework/issues/1138)
+* SSE and WebSocket subscriptions don't work at the same time.
+* SSE don't work on Reactive stack.
-* WebSocket subscriptions in embedded GraphiQL don't work.
+* WebSocket subscriptions in integrated GraphiQL don't work.
+* WebSocket subscriptions in both custom and integrated GraphiQL don't work well with security.

 ## SSE Subscriptions